dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/upgrading-to-v1.2.md

 | `call_dcl_statements()` | Call all DCL statements, i.e. actually run them against the database.
 This is the culmination of apply_grants.
 By default, this generates one big string (every grant/revoke statement, separated by ;), but some adapters will need to execute these differently. | [`default__call_dcl_statements()`](https://github.com/dbt-labs/dbt-core/blob/c25260e5dd2afa237a30db115605ece9629443d1/core/dbt/include/global_project/macros/adapters/apply_grants.sql#L119-L132) |  |
 | `Adapter.standardize_grants_dict()` | Input: result from query to “show grants” Returns: a dictionary of structure `{"privilege_name": [list, of, grantees], ...}` —> matches the structure of the user-supplied `grant_config` | (this is a python method in the  `core/dbt/adapters/base/impl.py`'s [`BaseAdapter.standardize_grants_dict()`](https://github.com/dbt-labs/dbt-core/blob/c25260e5dd2afa237a30db115605ece9629443d1/core/dbt/adapters/base/impl.py#L542-L567) |  |

-##### testing grants for your adapter
+##### Testing grants with your adapter

-the grants tests are implemented in the same way as the pytest tests that were introduced in dbt-core v1.1.0, in that they are importable and can you create adapter-specifc child classes of each test in your repo. for example see how [dbt-bigquery implements the tests](https://github.com/dbt-labs/dbt-bigquery/blob/main/tests/functional/adapter/test_grants.py).
+The tests for grants are implemented in the same way as the pytest tests that were introduced in dbt-core v1.1.0, in that they are importable and can you create adapter-specifc child classes of each test in your repo. for example see how [dbt-bigquery implements the tests](https://github.com/dbt-labs/dbt-bigquery/blob/main/tests/functional/adapter/test_grants.py).
 Notice the `BaseGrantsBigQuery` in which the mapping dict of standard privileges to BigQuery-specific prvilege names.

 ```python
 class BaseGrantsBigQuery(BaseGrants):